 Professor Klass has served in leadership positions in state and national bar organizations.
-She is currently on the Board of Directors of the Minnesota Center for Environmental Advocacy and on the Governing Council of the Environmental and Natural Resources Section of the Minnesota State Bar Association.
-She served as co-chair of the Environmental Law Section of the Hennepin County Bar Association from 2000-2006.
+She is currently on the Board of Directors of the Minnesota Center for Environmental Advocacy.
+She was a member of the Governing Council of the Environmental and Natural Resources Section of the Minnesota State Bar Association from 2005-2013, was a member of the Board of Directors of the Minnesota Chapter of the Federal Bar Association from 2001-2011, and served as co-chair of the Environmental Law Section of the Hennepin County Bar Association from 2000-2006.
 She is a Member Scholar at the Center for Progressive Reform, and a Resident Fellow at the University of Minnesota's Institute on the Environment.

 The Growing Influence of Tort and Property Law on Natural Resources Law: Case Studies of Coalbed Methane Development and Geologic Carbon Sequestration, in The Evolution of Natural Resources Law and Policy (Lawrence J. MacDonnell & Sarah F. Bates, eds., Section of Environment, Energy, and Resources, American Bar Association, 2009)

-Carbon Capture and Sequestration: Identifying and Managing Risks, 8:3 (Balancing the Risks: Managing Technology and Dangerous Climate Change) Issues in Legal Scholarship Article 1 (2009) (with Elizabeth Wilson)
+Carbon Capture and Sequestration: Identifying and Managing Risks, 8:3 (Balancing the Risks: Managing Technology and Dangerous Climate Change) Issues in Legal Scholarship Article 1 (2009) (symposium essay)

 (with Elizabeth Wilson)